This post may contain affiliate links. Read our disclosure policy.

 What makes these scones so flaky, tender, and moist is the cold butter and buttermilk.

-What I love most about this recipe is that it’s truly loaded with blueberry flavor.
+This recipe is truly loaded with blueberry flavor.
 Both from fresh (or frozen) blueberries in the dough and from a blueberry glaze made with crushed freeze-dried blueberries.
 It creates the most beautiful natural color and tons of sweet and slightly tart blueberry flavor!

 There’s just enough lemon zest in the dough and lemon juice in the glaze to help brighten the blueberry flavor.
-If you wanted to make these lemon blueberry scones instead, increase the lemon zest to 2 tablespoons.
+If you’re after a proper Lemon Blueberry flavor, check out my tips on this below.

-Make these Blueberry Scones for your next brunch gathering and your friends and family will love you extra.
+Make these Blueberry Scones for your next brunch gathering and your friends and family will love you forever.
 Trust me.
-Or just enjoy for a fresh and flavorful breakfast right at home with a cup of coffee or tea.
+Or just enjoy as a fresh and flavorful breakfast right at home with a cup of coffee or tea.

-I’ve shared all my tips for making perfect blueberry scones right at home in the pink tip box, just below.
+I’ve shared all my tips for making perfect blueberry scones right at home in the Sprinkle of Science tip box, just below.

 How to Make Blueberry Scones